Details

 - Wool socks

-- Synthetic travel pants (Jeans do not dry as quickly)
+- Synthetic travel pants (jeans do not dry as quickly)

 - Very supportive, water-resistant walking shoes